- Meet Our Team

 It’s natural to wonder how much money you can get for your injuries and losses.
-Here is how lawyers for car accident victims figure out how much money you have a right to receive, and how much you can reasonably expect to get if you take legal action against the party at fault for your injuries.
+Here is how California car accident lawyers for accident victims figure out how much money you have a right to receive, and how much you can reasonably expect to get if you take legal action against the party at fault for your injuries.

 Let’s start with the basics.
 Passengers who suffer injuries in car accidents virtually always have legal rights to compensation for the harm they have suffered.

 The law makes anyone whose unreasonably dangerous decisions or actions caused a crash, or anyone who by law has an obligation to answer for those decisions or actions, legally liable to pay those victims the damages they deserve.

 Every car accident is different, but in a typical crash the liable parties could include:

 To obtain compensation from a party at fault for an accident, injured passengers can hire an experienced car accident injury lawyer to represent them in preparing, filing, and pursuing a legal claim for damages.

 Damages consist of the various types of harm you suffered as a passenger in a car accident, for which you should receive compensation.
 Lawyers generally divide damages into two broad categories: economic and non-economic.
 A third category, punitive damages, also figures into some car accident cases.

 Sometimes referred to as special damages, economic damages compensate passengers injured in car accidents for the monetary costs of a crash and of the injuries they suffered.

 Also called general damages, non-economic damages compensate car accident victims for all other, non-monetary harm they suffered because of the crash, such as: